One Queenslander's experience of cerebral palsy - with Jamie Booth

 Seven thousand Queenslanders, including 1,500 Queensland children and adolescents, are living with CP – it is the most common physical disability in childhood.

-World Cerebral Palsy (CP) Day, this Saturday 6 October, is an opportunity to celebrate and express pride in the lives and achievements of people with CP.
+World Cerebral Palsy (CP) Day, the 6th of October, is an opportunity to celebrate and express pride in the lives and achievements of people with CP.

 Join us as we chat to Jamie about her CP journey.

 Jamie Booth doesn’t remember being diagnosed with CP as she was just 18 months old at the time.